 So looking beyond all the minutia, what it the most single important thing you DO want your website to do…

 You want your website to help you secure more customers

 After all, a website is simply another marketing medium is it not?
 At its most basic level, it’s really no different from an advert in a magazine, or a sales brochure, or any other piece of marketing material.

 And thinking about the core principles that should be applied to EVERY piece of marketing material your business currently uses, it should…

 - Deliver a clear benefit to the reader

 - Encourage a response from people who view it

-It’s not really that compicated is it?
-And you probably ensure that all your marketing material already does exactly this but for some reason, these principles are often ignored by Clients when they commission a website.
+It’s not really that complicated is it?
+And you probably ensure that all your marketing material already does exactly this but for some reason, these principles are often ignored by clients when they commission a website.

-The final takeaway from this is that most Website Designers are not experts in marketing – they are creatives who want to produce some incredible eye candy.
+The final takeaway from this is that most website designers are not experts in marketing – they are creatives who want to produce incredible eye candy.
 Maybe that’s what you want but when you’re proudly showing-off your new website to your friends and family, be prepared for an empty inbox and a silent telephone that will accompany it.